PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 model.summary()
 ```

-> What does include_top=TRUE do, and also investigate what happends if we set it to FALSE
+> What does include_top=TRUE do, and also investigate what happends if we set it to FALSE.

 So now that we have loaded the image and loaded the model.
 We are ready to use ```tf_explain``` to understand what does VGG16 _see_ when it classifies this image as a cat.